1moses1/Helm-Kro-Intergration-Strategy/README.md

 # FormApp Stack Helm Chart - Integration Strategy

-This repository demonstrates two different approaches for deploying a FormApp with PostgreSQL database using Helm charts, showcasing the evolution from KRO-powered orchestration to purely native Helm implementations.
+This repository demonstrates two different approaches for deploying a FormApp with PostgreSQL database using Helm charts, showcasing the evolution from purely native Helm implementations to .

 ## Repository Structure